 - In 2008 we led the way in the Channel Islands by levying a 5p charge on one trip carrier bags, seven years before the UK law came into force.

-- We’ve signed up to Plastic Free Jersey’s Business Toolkit, committing to three main action points.
+- Signed up to Plastic Free Jersey’s Business Toolkit, committing to three main action points.

-- We've launched a plastic free produce trial in our Grand Marché Stores.
+- Launched a plastic free produce trial in our Grand Marché Stores.

 What we’re doing now

 - We are working with local suppliers to encourage best practice with the materials they use for produce packaging.
-Soon, the remaining few brands that use black or brown plastic will have moved to PET containers which can be widely recycled.
+Black or brown plastic has moved to PET containers which can be widely recycled.

 - We’re looking at alternatives to single-use produce bags.

-- We are in the process of replacing single use take away coffee cups with a biodegradable and compostable alternative, as well as replacing our single use stirrers with wooden ones.
+- We are replacing single use take away coffee cups with a biodegradable and compostable alternative, as well as replacing our single use stirrers with wooden ones.